 Students are educated in non-graded classes that are divided into 5 areas:

-A full range of other support services including physical therapy, occupational therapy, speech therapy, adaptive physical education, adaptive music and the use of a therapy pool are all available as needed.
+A full range of other support services including physical therapy, occupational therapy, speech-language therapy, adaptive physical education, adaptive music and the use of a therapy pool are all available as needed.

 The students of Syble Hopp School are extremely fortunate to have the opportunity to participate in a variety of community based instruction (CBI) activities several times each month.
 This curriculum teaches functional life skills according to the student’s needs and age.
 Students learn appropriate behavior and safety skills in the community and generalize skills learned from school to real life experiences in the community.
 Students also learn to shop and bank in the community, along with participating in the many resources that are available in our community through restaurant experiences; visiting the library; the zoo; bowling; The Wiedner Center; fishing; the many parks etc. The funding for the CBI is provided through the dedicated parents of the Syble Hopp School Parent Organization.

-Students at our school access the community many ways including the use of the Green Bay Metro Transit System www.ci.green-bay.wi.us/transit/.
+Students at our school access the community many ways including the use of the Green Bay Metro Transit System.
 Students learn how to use a bus pass, request a transfer and follow a bus route.
-The transit system has a helpful video which our teachers use as a resource. www.ci.green-bay.wi.us/transit/videos/GreenBayTransitCableDSL.wmv
+The transit system has a helpful video which our teachers use as a resource.

 The Independent Living curriculum at Syble Hopp School starts at a very early age.
 Skills start with the day to day necessities of eating, using the bathroom and dressing.
 Life Skills have been a part of the Syble Hopp curriculum since the early days when Syble Hopp herself would take students to her home for overnight stays.
-The overnight experiences later expanded to St. Norbert College students staying overnight at Hopp with our High School students.
+The overnight experiences later expanded to St. Norbert College and students staying overnight at Hopp with our High School students.
 In 1991 we applied for and were granted federal dollars to begin an apartment program in an apartment complex in Ashwaubenon.
 Since then, until June 2007, we rented an apartment at Marvelle Lanes where the range of skills able to be taught increased greatly.
 The Independent Living curriculum for the students of Syble Hopp School was enriched once again in 2007 when the Weyers' Family Home Duplex was built adjacent to school.
-The close location of the Weyers' Family Home (link to press release and self tour) not only allow students the use of the home for after-school experiences but now creates the opportunity for real life instructions during the school day for a larger number of students.
+The close location of the Weyers' Family Home not only allows students the use of the home for after-school experiences, but now creates the opportunity for real life instructions during the school day for a larger number of students.

 The Life Skills taught include banking, cooking, washing dishes, bed making, planning menus, shopping for groceries, house cleaning, using the washing machine and dryer to clean your clothing during your stay; learning how to use the dish washer, stove, microwave, telephone, radio, TV, etc. Students learn to work together in a positive way with their house partners and to live outside their current home and its support structure under the supervision of the house mother.
 Self help skills are learned and practiced daily.